arifnextdev/neyamot_server/README.md

 ### Deploy to Vercel (Limited Functionality)

-If you still want to deploy to Vercel, the configuration is set up with a serverless handler in `api/index.ts`.
+The `src/main.ts` file exports a serverless handler for Vercel deployment.
 However, be aware:

 **What Works:**
 - ✅ Basic API endpoints (CRUD operations)